+One Elective

+OR

 MBA 8795 MBA Internship

+Electives: Any MBA (except 5000-level courses), MGT, MOL, or AHS.

 MHR 6503 "Law, Regulation, and the Workplace" is a recommended elective.

 MBA Core 21 credits

 Total of core and concentration courses is 12 courses or 36 credits.

 MBA with a Concentration in Organizational Leadership

 This concentration provides students the opportunity to research, assess, and understand various aspects of Organizational Leadership.
 It is important for today's leaders to develop/improve skills and capabilities to manage organizations in a rapidly changing global environment.

 Courses

-MBA 7200

 MBA 6000 Organizational Behavior and Ethical Leadership

-MBA 6100 Managerial Accounting
+MBA 6150 Managerial Decision-Making

-MBA 6350 Introduction to Data Analytics
+MBA 6350 Survey of Data Analytics

-MBA 6400 Economic and Financial Environment of Business
+MBA 7250 Financial Analysis

-Financial Management

 MBA 7600 Global Marketing Management

 MBA 8800 Business Strategy

-MOL 6100 Leadership Foundations

-MOL 6200 Group Processes and Facilitation Skills
+MIS 7000 IT in Business

-MOL 6400 Leadership and People
+MOL 6700 Innovation & Crisis Leadership

+MOL 6800 Global Performance Management

-MOL 7500 High Performance Teams
+MOL 6900 Communication & Teams

+MOL 6950 Current Topics in Leadership

-Select one of the following five courses:
+Select one of the following three courses: